MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ArcConfig.md

 Set-ArcConfig -Identity Default -ArcTrustedSealers fabrikam.com
 ```

-This example configures 'fabrikam.com as the one and only trusted ARC sealer in the organization.
+This example configures "fabrikam.com" as the only trusted ARC sealer in the organization.

 ### Example 2
 ```powershell